amitsaha/learning/til.md

 Learned about the N+1 selects "problem" in ORMs from http://openmymind.net/scaling-viki/.
 Here is a stack overflow question/answer: http://stackoverflow.com/questions/97197/what-is-the-n1-selects-issue and learned that SQLAlchemy (Python ORM) addresses this (http://www.sqlalchemy.org/features.html)

+*Problem: Find duplicate files in the file system*

+First solution:

+0. Initialize a hash table
+1. Read each file, calculate a hash value
+2. Does the hash value exist in the hash table?
+If yes, you have a duplicate, else
+3. Put it in the hash table as key, with the value being the file name
+4. Repeat

+Second solution:

+Instead of reading entire files, use a "finger printing based technique".
+Percpetual hashing seems to be very popular for images and multimedia files.
+For text files, use something like simhash.